At CTEC the health and safety of our participants, visitors and staff is our top priority.

 If a workshop at CTEC is cancelled or postponed the Course Coordinator will be in contact with you via phone or email.
 We will endeavour to advise you as soon as possible, however a workshop at CTEC may be cancelled at any time without notice.

 CTEC will be able to offer you a transfer of your CTEC registration fees towards the same workshop if it is postponed to a future date.
 Alternatively, in the event of a cancellation by CTEC, you will also be offered the option a full refund of CTEC Workshop fees.
 Please contact CTEC Senior Course Coordinator John Linehan to discuss on T +61 86488 8049 or E email@example.com

-What are my options with regards to my CTEC fees if I become unwell with COVID-19, if my work leave is cancelled due to COVID-19, or if I am unable to have leave from my hospital due to COVID-19?
+What are my options with regards to my CTEC fees if I become unwell with COVID-19, if my work leave is cancelled due to COVID-19, if I am a close contact with COVID-19 like symptoms, or if I am unable to have leave from my hospital due to COVID-19?

-Under these three COVID-19 related circumstances, you have the option to transfer your payment towards the same workshop, to be held at a future date.
-In the event of a cancellation CTEC's Terms and Conditions apply.
-Please contact the CTEC Course Coordinator for further information on (08) 6488 8044.
+Under these specified COVID-19 related circumstances, you have the option to transfer your payment towards the same workshop, to be held at a future date, or a full refund of the CTEC Workshop fees.
+Please contact one of CTEC's Course Coordinator for further information on (08) 6488 8044.